Investigators determining the cause of deadly Ethiopian plane crash

 The jet's last maintenance was on Feb.
 4, and it had flown just 1,200 hours.
 The pilot was a senior aviator, joining the airline in 2010, the CEO said.

+Meanwhile, a spokesman says Ethiopian Airlines has now grounded all its Boeing 737 Max 8 aircraft as a safety precaution.

+Asrat Begashaw said Monday that although it is not yet known what caused the crash on Sunday, the airline decided to ground its remaining four 737 Max 8 planes until further notice as "an extra safety precaution."
+Ethiopian Airlines was using five new 737 Max 8 planes and was awaiting delivery of 25 more.

-Meanwhile, China's civilian aviation authority responded to Sunday's crash by ordering all Chinese airlines to temporarily ground their 737-8 Max jets.
+China's civilian aviation authority also ordered all Chinese airlines to ground their Boeing 737 Max 8 planes indefinitely on Monday.

-The Civil Aviation Administration of China said the order was issued at 9 a.m.
-Beijing time Monday and would last nine hours.
+The Civil Aviation Administration of China said the order, issued Monday morning, was "taken in line with the management principle of zero tolerance for security risks."

-It said the order was taken out of safety concerns and that further notice would be issued after consultation with the U.S. Federal Aviation Administration and Boeing on safety measures taken.
+It said further notice would be issued after consultation with the U.S. Federal Aviation Administration and Boeing on safety measures taken.

 Eight Chinese nationals were among those killed in Sunday's crash.